-Project / Issue Name Support / Oppose/ Request/ Concern Comment Bruce Freeman Rail Trail (Phase 2D) Organization: Friends of the Bruce Freeman Rail Trail Concord resident: Nathaniel Bates Newton resident: Barry Request Requests extending Phase 2D of the Bruce Freeman Rail Trail north to Powder Mill Road in North Concord, where Phase 2C will terminate.
+Project/Issue Name Support/ Oppose/ Request/ Concern Comment Response Bruce Freeman Rail Trail (Phase 2D) Organization: Friends of the Bruce Freeman Rail Trail Concord resident: Nathaniel Bates Newton resident: Barry Nelson Request Requests extending Phase 2D of the Bruce Freeman Rail Trail north to Powder Mill Road in North Concord, where Phase 2C will terminate.
 Requests consideration of this segment of the trail for TIP funding.
-Bruce Freeman Rail Trail (Phase 2D) Nelson Municipal: Pat Brown,Vice Chair, Sudbury Board of Selectmen Notes that the recent air quality evaluation for the Bruce Freeman Trail Trail (Phase 2D) indicated a smaller impact than the evaluation conducted for the FFYs 2018-22 TIP.
+The MPO acknowledges the importance of closing the gap south of Phase 2C of the Bruce Freeman Rail Trail to create one continuous pathway.
+Through conversations with the MassDOT project manager, the MPO has determined that this gap will be closed as a part of the construction of Phase 2D of the trail.
+Bruce Freeman Rail Trail (Phase 2D) Municipal: Pat Brown,Vice Chair, Sudbury Board of Selectmen Support Notes that the recent air quality evaluation for the Bruce Freeman Rail Trail (Phase 2D) indicated a smaller impact than the evaluation conducted for the FFYs 2018-22 TIP.
 Expresses appreciation to MPO staff for revisiting the project.
-Exchange Street Downtown Improvement Project (Malden) Municipal: Ryan O'Malley, Malden City Councillor Support Supports continued inclusion of the Exchange Street Downtown Improvement Project in the FFYs 2020-24 TIP.
-The project will connect the Malden Center Orange Line station with the Northern Strand Community Trail, providing bicycle and pedestrian connection to areas north and south of Malden; notably, cyclists will have a short trip from Malden Center to the Encore Casino upon completion of the project.
-Green Line Extension / Community Path Extension Organization: Friends of the Community Path Somerville resident: Alan Moore Request Requests additional funding for the Community Path Extension in the FFYs 2020-24 TIP.
-Funding is needed to construct a connection to the Staybridge Ramp, which would serve as a connection point for the Community Path Extension and the Grand Junction Path.
-Funding is also needed in order to allow for a wider path design.
+The MPO appreciates the positive feedback and will continue to work to refine analyses of project impacts, where appropriate.
+Exchange Street Downtown Improvement Project (Malden) Municipal: Ryan O'Malley, Malden City Councilor Support Supports continued inclusion of the Exchange Street Downtown Improvement Project in the FFYs 2020-24 TIP.
+The project will connect the Malden Center Orange Line station with the Northern Strand Community Trail, providing bicycle and pedestrian connections to areas north and south of Malden; notably, cyclists will have a short trip from Malden Center to the Encore Casino upon completion of the project.
+The MPO recognizes the importance of this project in improving connectivity in downtown Malden.
+To this end, the project is funded in FFY 2020 of the TIP for \$1,988,532 in Regional Target funds.
+Green Line Extension/ Community Path Extension Organization: Friends of the Community Path Somerville resident: Alan Moore Request Requests additional funding for the Somerville Community Path Extension in the FFYs 2020-24 TIP.
+Funding is needed to construct a connection to the Staybridge Suites hotel ramp, which would serve as a connection point for the Community Path Extension and the Grand Junction Path.
+Funding is also needed to allow for a wider path design.
 The current design of the Community Path is too narrow to safely accommodate path users during peak hours.
 Notes that TIP funding for the Community Path was reallocated to Assembly Square Station in FFY 2011.
-Intersection Improvements at Massachusetts Avenue and Main Street (Kelley's Corner) (Acton) Municipal:Acton Board of Selectmen Support Supports increased funding for the Intersection Improvements at Massachusetts Avenue and Main Street included in the FFYs 2020-24 TIP.
-The Town of Acton is fully committed to the project and will continue to provide updates to the MPO.
-Rail Trail Projects in the TIP Sudbury resident: Jason Viehland Support Expresses appreciation of the rail trail and related projects funded through the TIP in recent years.
-Requests that the MPO continue to consider similar projects with the aim of creating connections between trails.
+The MPO supports efforts to enhance the connectivity and usability of the Somerville Community Path Extension as a crucial link in the regional bicycle and pedestrian network.
+The MPO has allocated funds to this work, as the path extension is being constructed as a part of the larger Green Line Extension project, which the MPO has funded over six years with \$190,000,000 in Regional Target funds.
+The MPO does not have direct control over specific design elements within TIP projects, but has worked to help facilitate communication between project stakeholders and the project management team to ensure this feedback reaches those parties overseeing project design.